InstallerLegacy/virtualhub.eu.org/docs/1970s/1975/rt-11-v2/index.md

 ---
 keywords: ["RT-11 v2", "PDP-11", 1970s, 1975]
 image: ./rt-11-v2.webp
 description: "!
 RT-11 v2 was an operating system for the DEC PDP-11 computer.
-We can run it on SIMH PDP-11 emulator."
+We can run it on SIMH PDP-11 emulator as well as the Ersatz-11 emulator."
 sidebar_position: 4
 ---